Widge-5/Sinden_RPi_Emus/README.md

 **Details:**
+- **Gun buttons** - Gun Trigger (button 1), Gun Aux A (button 2), Gun Aux B (button 3), Gun Aux C (button 4), Gun Select (coin), Gun Start (start), Gun D-Pad (digital up, down, left, right), and Gun Reload (simulated offscreen shot)
-- **New core option** (lightgun offscreen position) - Determine the corner in which all offscreen shots are fired (top left or bottom right), or allow the cursor to move freely along the screen edges
+- **New core option** (lightgun offscreen position) - Determine the corner in which all offscreen shots are fired (top left or bottom right), or allow the cursor to move freely along the screen edges.
+The Gun Reload input fires a shot at the bottom right if that fixed position is selected but fires at the top left otherwise
 - `blueshrk` (**Blue Shark**) - Perfect accuracy when using the gun as a paddle controller.
 Use Widge-5's artwork.
 - `borntofi` (**Born to Fight**) - Better accuracy
 - `cclownz` (**Crazzy Clownz**) - Perfect accuracy for using the gun as a paddle controller